apexrl/RL-Exploration-Paper-Lists/README.md

 Paper Collection of Reinforcement Learning Exploration covers Exploration of Muti-Arm-Bandit, Reinforcement Learning and Multi-agent Reinforcement Learning.

 Exploration Reinforcement Learning is an important topic in Reinforcement Learning research area, which is to essentially improve the sample efficiency in a MDP setting.
-Naive survey [slides] and [documentation] of Exploration problem are available.
+Naive survey [Slides](http://minghuanliu.com/files/2019-5-8-Exploration-for-RL.pdf) and [Document(Chinese)](http://minghuanliu.com/files/exploration-talk.pdf) of Exploration problem are available.

 A simple form of Exploration-exploitation dilemma can be seen from the Multi-Arm Bandit problems, and we include MAB papers because many theoretical idea can be drived from MAB studies.